BinaryChunk/signatures/README.md

 # signatures
-An HTML Signatures for use in OSX Mail
+How to create HTML Signatures for use in OSX Mail

 Create simple temporary signature in mail preferences "this is a temp sig" this will cause file creation of unique signature file here: